-Holmfirth CA Holmfirth - PC28 57 Holmfirth Important building at top 1800 - 1850 period.
-Hommitin CA Hommun - PC28 Huddersfield Road of Victoria Street.
+Holmfirth CA Holmfirth - PC28 57 Huddersfield Road Holmfirth Important building at top of Victoria Street.
+1800 - 1850 period.
 Now two shops (footwear & kitchens) but originally one shop.
 Grocer's Wallace's and then (from 1920s) Hinchliffe Mill Industrial Co- operative Society.
 Upper floor was a community space used for dancing. meetings.
-Important architecturally as it is an important vista when viewed up Victoria Street from Holmfirth CA Holmfirth - PC29 Toll House, 32 Holmfirth Attractive corner position Victoria Square direction.
-The present building - 34 Huddersfield Road by historic bridge, this is a multi-level building with attractive frontages used for retail. dates from around 1870, replacing a previous toll house on or near the same site.
+Important architecturally as it is an important vista when viewed up Victoria Street from Victoria Square direction. fair trader Holmfirth CA Holmfirth - PC29 Toll House, 32 - 34 Huddersfield Road Holmfirth Attractive corner position by historic bridge, this is a multi-level building with attractive frontages used for retail.
+The present building dates from around 1870, replacing a previous toll house on or near the same site.
 The Tollhouse lay on the Shepley Lane Head to Greenfield Turnpike, evidence of it still existing in the form of the mileage plate on the parapet of the nearby bridge.
 In 1875 the trustees discontinued the